 - cracked black pepper to taste

-- Prepare the dressing.
+Prepare the dressing.
 Place the tahini, olive oil, lemon juice, salt and pepper into a blender along with 1/4 cup of water to start.
+(I love using my Ninja blender to make dressings.
+The individual cups are the perfect size for small batch items like salad dressing!).
 Blend until emulsified.
 Add additional water to reach desired consistency.
 For salad dressing, vs. a dipping sauce, I use closer to half a cup, sometimes a bit more.

 Compose the salad.
 Layer the tomatoes, cucumbers, and red onions over the herb salad base.
 Top with the chicken, and then dress with tahini to taste.
 Serve immediately.